Step 2

 What you're about to do

-Install the program you'll use to view and edit your app's files.
+Install the program you'll use to view and edit your app's files — and decide which AI plan will do the actual work with you.

 Why it matters